Women's, Gender and Sexuality Studies, Classics and Ancient Studies, Comparative Literature

 Nancy Worman joined the faculty of Barnard in 1996, having received her BA from Barnard and PhD from Princeton.
 Professor Worman is affiliated with the Program in Comparative Literature and the Department of Women's, Gender and Sexuality Studies.
-She teaches courses in Classics and Comparative Literature such as The Classical Tradition, Ancient Literary Criticism, and Tragic Bodies, as well as Greek language courses.
+She teaches courses in Classics and Comparative Literature such as Tragic Bodies, Ancient Literary Criticism, and Feminist Receptions, as well as Greek language courses.

-Professor Worman's research focuses on style and the body in performance in classical Greek drama and oratory, as well as ancient literary criticism and theory.
-She has published books and articles on these topics, including most recently Landscape and the Spaces of Metaphor in Ancient Literary Theory and Criticism (Cambridge 2015), which treats the "landscaping" of ancient literary aesthetics.
-Two current projects are on embodiment in Greek tragedy and Virginia Woolf's gendering of Greek tragic style, both of which she is presently pursuing as a Fellow at the Cornell University Society for the Humanities.
+Professor Worman's research focuses on style and the body in performance in classical Greek drama and its reception, as well as rhetoric and ancient and modern literary theory and criticism.
+She has published books and articles on these topics, including Landscape and the Spaces of Metaphor in Ancient Literary Theory and Criticism (Cambridge 2015), Virginia Woolf’s Greek Tragedy (Bloomsbury 2019), and Tragic Bodies: Edges of the Human in Greek Drama (Bloomsbury 2021), which won the 2022 PROSE Award for Classics.
+Her current research is focused on embodiment in ancient and modern literary theory and feminist receptions of ancient literature.

 - MA, PhD, Princeton University